 Professor Jim Gash and his family host a large group Bible study in their home each Wednesday of the academic year at 7 p.m.
-For Fall 2014, Professor Paul Caron and his family will host the Bible study while Professor Gash is in London.
 The Bible study is organized and led by law students and includes worship music, prayer, and a guest speaker.
-The majority of speakers are faculty, administrators and staff members from Pepperdine that the students invite to come and share their faith.
-For more information, contact Niki Cid or Charlie Walker, the student leaders of the Bible study, at Nicole.Cid@pepperdine.edu or Robert.C.Walker@pepperdine.edu.
+The majority of speakers are faculty, administrators, and staff members from Pepperdine who the students invite to come and share their faith.

 Christian Legal Society